-To obtain the California Community Colleges Board of Governors’ approval of a local election change, the following documents and information must be submitted electronically to the Office of General Counsel at least two months prior to the meeting at which Board approval will be sought:
+To obtain the California Community Colleges Board of Governors’ approval of a local election change, the following documents and information must be submitted to the meeting at which Board of Governors’ approval will be sought:

-- A set of all proposed maps considered by the local board of trustees
+- A set of all proposed maps that the local board of trustees considered.

-All documents must be clearly readable, of sufficient visual quality to allow reproduction, and must be compliant with WCAG 2.1 standards for accessibility.
+All documents must be clearly readable, of sufficient visual quality to allow reproduction, and must be compliant with Web Content Accessibility Guidelines (WCAG) 2.1 standards for accessibility.

 Note that conversion to a by-trustee-area election system requires a complex analysis of legal requirements and typically involves districts retaining legal counsel and a demographer.
 In addition to providing formal public notice, districts that change their elections systems engage in a variety of affirmative outreach activities to ensure public awareness and an opportunity for communities of interest and students to participate in district adoptions of a new electoral maps.
 Such activities have included creating dedicated websites, providing interactive maps, and conducting social and other media outreach.